Houston Roundball Review MP3s: men's hoops

 JVG discusses Yao's injury and loss to Clips

-First, he said he felt bad for the injury to center Yao Ming which will keep the Rockets' big man out of action for at least six weeks.
+First, he said he felt bad for Yao Ming and the injury which will keep the Rockets' big man out of action for at least six weeks.

 Lastly, JVG wished everyone a Merry Christmas.